denten-books/plain-text/0-chapter.md

 [@horkheimer_critical_1982, 143].
 Materialist critique, in the Marxist tradition, promises human emancipation, but as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+The echoes of experimental pragmatism resonate again in these words.
 Scholars like Alan Liu and Kathleen Fitzpatrick have recently began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
 @fitzpatrick_planned_2011].
-I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us, readers and writers, accumulate an ethical debt, owed to ourselves and to the world.
+I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us---readers and writers---accumulate an ethical debt, owed to ourselves and to the world.

 It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics who have no means of affording institutional subscription.
+Similarly, the theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), can affect a material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, yet another controls distribution in the market economy for profit.
+Such real world divisions remain obscured as long as the conversation about "form" and "content" persists in the abstract, without engagement at their material basis.
-Similarly, the distinction between form and content identifies an important analytical distinction in the abstract, but instantiated in particular ways as Microsoft Word (`.docx`) or Adobe Reader (`.pdf`) file formats, the same distinction effects a material division of labor between knowledge workers, editors, proofreaders, "offshore" typesetting shops,[^ln-sweatshop] and international conglomerates that control vectors of literary distribution.
-In enacting a reconciliation of vocabularies, my goal then is to reclaim some of the ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analysis, and social thought.
+In enacting a reconciliation of vocabularies, my goal then is to reclaim such ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analysis, and social thought.
+Yet because my own alienation was so profound, the task of rebuilding the material foundations recounted here was not an easy one.
+It begins with the recovery of immediate technical fundamentals in the early chapters and ends with the broader social impact of these particulates in the later chapters.

 ## Works Cited